-Inspiration is all around every one of us.
+Inspiration is always all around us!
 On the coast of Maine we’re lucky enough to be surrounded by many local artists and craftsmen.
 They find much of their inspiration from the world around them, and then we glean a bit more from their work.

 One such artist (you may have heard of him) Andrew Wyeth, captures the feeling and look of Maine with ease.